 Federal Wire remained on Dublin until 1936.
 By 1934, they had 34 employees.
 The product line also had increased.
 They now produced all types of wiring including:

 In September 1936, Federal Wire expanded by moving into the premises previously used by Crowe’s Foundry.
-The Surrey Street location was suitable for the growing demand for their products and services.
+The Suffolk Street location was suitable for the growing demand for their products and services.
 They would need the space when Canada went to war.
 Federal Wire, like so many other local companies, was to answer the demand for military products

 World War Two

 In an article titled “Observer Gapes In Trip Through Local Factory,” it is possible to become aware of the scope of the factory including its products.
 The reporter provides the following information on the company’s technological changes: “There is a machine that can wind 16,000 feet an hour of steel wire where formerly the output was 10,000 feet a day.”

 The article goes on to note the company is making ignition cable for army trucks as well as for aircraft.
 During this time, “girls” worked in the “most colourful department in the plant…the assembly room…with multi-colored lead-ins for army truck assemblies.

 During the war Federal Wire became one of only six Canadian companies elected to produce “several million yards of degaussing cable and electrical cable for shipbuilding and for Royal Navy bases abroad, both of which were shipped until the end of the war.”
 Among the personnel working here were Lorne Aldon Patterson (1914 – 2008), grandfather of Olympic medallist Rosie MacLennan.
 He had been a gymnast who had qualified for the 1940 Summer Olympics.
 When war cancelled his dream, he volunteered for the Canadian Armed Forces.
 Instead, because of his background and education in engineering, he was sent to work at Federal Wire and Cable.